Eschatologue/CM_wiki/docs/character-creation/race/human.md

 - **Skills.** You gain proficiency in two skills of your choice.
 - **British Ingenuity.** You gain proficiency with one set of Artisan's tools and with Firearms.

-#### :fontawesome-brands-creative-commons-zero: Zero Aptidude
+#### :material-circle-off-outline: Zero Aptidude

-:   When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.
+- **Class Restriction.** When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.

-#### Inferior Athleticism**
+#### :material-arm-flex-outline: Inferior Athleticism

-- You have :dnd-d20-disadv:Disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
+- **Ability Check Disadvantage.** You have :dnd-d20-disadv:Disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
-- You have :dnd-d20-disadv:Disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.
+- **Saving Throw Disadvantage.**You have :dnd-d20-disadv:Disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.

-#### Unyielding
+#### :material-exclamation-thick: Unyielding

-:   You can add your Proficiency bonus to Resolve Checks.
+- **Resolve Proficiency.** You can add your Proficiency bonus to Resolve Checks.